nelsonfigueroa/nelson.cloud/content/blog/learning_kubernetes_with_minikube.md

 ## Conclusion

+In this post, I covered the essential Kubernetes concepts.
+Then, we ran Kubernetes locally using Minikube and manually deployed a Docker image.
+After that, we deployed an application using YAML files.

-In this post we went through the Kubernetes architecture and covered a lot of terminology.
-Then, we tried out running Kubernetes locally using Minikube.
-There's a lot more functinonality that I did not cover, but this is enough to get started with Kubernetes.
-I will most likely write up a deep-dive of Kubernetes components and how it works under the hood.
+There's a lot more functionality that I did not cover, but this is enough to get started.
+Kubernetes is a complex piece of software and has a tough learning curve, but it is very rewarding.
+From this point forward, read the Kubernetes documentation and get a deeper understanding.